hashicorp/packer-plugin-lxd/.github/CONTRIBUTING.md

 2. Once you believe your pull request is ready to be merged, you can remove any "[WIP]" prefix from the title and a core team member will review.

-3. One of LXD plugin's core team members will look over your contribution and either merge, or provide comments letting you know if there is anything left to do.
+3. One of incus plugin's core team members will look over your contribution and either merge, or provide comments letting you know if there is anything left to do.
 We do our best to provide feedback in a timely manner, but it may take some time for us to respond.
 We may also have questions that we need answered